acbsp/bonafide.guru/en/contents.rst

 the true meaning of it.
 Thoroughly studying this utterance we would understand that **bona fide**\ *\ guru*\ is **ONE**.

-According to Bhagavad-gita itself we must come to a *bona fideguru*\ who **sees the truth**.
+According to Bhagavad-gītā itself we must come to a *bona fideguru*\ who **sees the truth**.

-This verse with the commentary is especially important, or you may say, is the key verse of the whole "Bhagavad-gita".
+This verse with the commentary is especially important, or you may say, is the key verse of the whole "Bhagavad-gītā".
 Without due understanding of this verse it’s practically impossible to reach the spiritual perfection.
-Bhagavad-gita is a direct revelation of God and if we try to understand it we can realize God.
+Bhagavad-gītā is a direct revelation of God and if we try to understand it we can realize God.
 In this verse Krishna advises us to address a **bona fide**\ spiritual master, who belongs to the chain of disciplic succession, starting from Lord Himself.
 Nobody can be a **bona